 The first was to reduce the level of inbound traffic that required human assistance.
 The second was to shorten handling time for the calls that did.
 Focusing on the first option, she examined data from the IVR, website, and speech analytics and found that about 30% of inbound contacts were contained within the self-service option.
 The data showed that improvements in the menus and navigation patterns for billing and payment queries could increase containment to 40%.
 This equated to three agents.

-Another interesting finding from her research was that over half of queries originated from smart phones.
+Another interesting finding from her research was that over half of queries originated from smartphones.
 Martha learned about technology that presented menu choices and navigation patterns on smart phones.
-This allowed users to complete their interaction from their phones just as easily as from a PC.
+Customer Service Automation allowed users to complete their interaction from their phones just as easily as from a PC.
 This was worth exploring and she asked one of her supervisors to contact the vendor.

 Martha then looked at first call resolution rates.
 As with most contact centers, about 25% of inbound calls were follow-ups.
 Speech analytics revealed two reasons.
 First, agents could not grant even modest concessions, and this meant delays as approvals were sought.
 She fixed this by specifying concessions agents can grant at their discretion.
 The other major cause was lack of information.
 For this, she asked one of her supervisors to research knowledge management software.
 She understood that these systems could produce the information agents needed as easily and quickly as a Google search.